61850security/S-GoSV/README.md

 # S-GoSV

+# Update Status
+We are in the process of updating the current S-GoSV-part-2 framework with addtional security mechanisms and docuemnt the frameowrk as journal paper.
+We hope to release update S-GoSV-part-2 frameork sometime during 2021.

-Instructions for running S-GoSV with AEAD varients:
+# Instructions for running S-GoSV with AEAD varients:

 A.1.
 EtM_send.c: